Home

 Judy Lee had SRS surgery at age 24 and then faced the challenge of "at what point do you say to a man 'Hi, My name is Judy, I'm a transsexual'?".
 Very passable as a woman she initially decided to go stealth and hide her story.
 Just a year later she married a man who was unaware of her background and assumed that she was fertile woman.
 Judy was unable to cope with stress that this caused her, and she eventually sought a divorce whilst leaving him unaware of the real problem.
 Judy then had another unsuccessful marriage with opposite problem - her husband was initially excited at her admission to being transgender, but after they married he soon became bored and started cheating on her with cis-woman.
 After 20 years living as woman, including the two failed marriages, Judy transitioned back to living as a man.

 Scotland Yard Detective Steve Longshore was planning to marry his girlfriend Lisa Webb when in 1995 The Mirror newspaper revealed that she was transsexual.
-The paper got the lead because unknown to Steve she was working as an 'escort' girl and said too much to a client one night.
+The paper got the lead because unknown to Steve she was working as an 'escort' girl and said too much to a client one night

 Kira entered the Miss Schutzenfest 2005 beauty contest and won.
 Unfortunately, the resulting local publicity resulted in her being outed.